nicolaiarocci/nicolaiarocci.com/content/books.md

 ### 2025

+* The death of Ivan Ilych, Lev Tolstoj ★★★★☆
 * La scomparsa di Majorana, Leonardo Sascia ★★★☆☆
 * The Moon and the Bonfires, Cesare Pavese ★★★★☆
 * Mornings in Jenin, Susan Abulhawa ★★★☆☆